 Other than savings at Shop.NHL.com and a discount on an NHL.TV subscription, this card is pretty much the same as the regular Discover it above.
 It’s designed for hockey fans, and cardholders get to pick a favorite team for the card design.

-Discover offers two options for college students that are similar to the regular cards they offer for non-students.
-They also both come with a “good grades bonus,” which means Discover will give you a $20 statement credit each for school year that your GPA is 3.0 or higher (for up to five years after opening the account).
+Discover offers two student credit cards that are similar to the Discover it and Discover it Chrome cash back cards offered for non-students.
+They also both come with a “good grades bonus,” which means Discover will give you a $20 statement credit for each school year that your GPA is 3.0 or higher (for up to five years).

 All Discover cards earn rewards in one form or another, and you can redeem cash back as a statement credit.
-There are other options for redeeming rewards, like applying them to a purchase at Amazon.com checkout, but then you won’t be earning rewards on the purchase.
+Their rewards programs offer other redemption options, like applying cash back to a purchase at Amazon.com checkout, but then you won’t be earning rewards on the purchase.

 Most Discover credit cards come with an introductory offer that can be used for balance transfers or new purchases.
 This can be useful if you want to save money while paying off existing debt, or make a big purchase and pay it off over time while earning rewards.

-With all of their cards, Discover offers a free FICO® Credit Score and a Credit Scorecard, which shows the areas where you can change behavior to increase your credit scores.
-This credit score is based on your TransUnion credit report.
+With all of their cards, Discover offers a complimentary FICO® Credit Score as part of its free Credit Scorecard, which shows the areas where you can change behavior to increase your credit scores.
+This FICO Score 8 is based on your TransUnion credit report.

-All Discover cards currently offer Cashback Match, which is a program where Discover will double cash back you earn in the first year.
-This extra cash back is awarded after the first year the credit card account is open.
+The intro offer for all Discover cards is the Cashback Match, which is a program where Discover will double cash back you earn in the first year.
+This extra cash back is awarded at the end of the first year.

 All Discover cards come with the same set of benefits, which has been drastically reduced.
 Cardholders get: